 Combining small to mid-scale LNG Floating Storage and Regasification Units (FSRU) with floating power barges provides flexible and easy access to emerging energy markets.

-Significant quantities of liquid natural gas (LNG) supplies are emerging from production facilities under construction.
+Significant quantities of liquefied natural gas (LNG) supplies are emerging from production facilities under construction.
 The increased volume is leading to saturated off-taker markets.
 As a result, many molecule owners in the LNG sector will have a surplus.
 Due to these market conditions, LNG suppliers are exploring new market opportunities.

 One of these opportunities is the small to mid-scale LNG supply chain based on marine transportation.
 This supply chain segment provides access to remote or underdeveloped markets with limited access to gas supplies.